Sino-Dutch conflicts: 1630s

-After the Dutch defeat and expulsion from the Pescadores in the 1622–1624, they were totally driven off China's coast.
+After the Dutch defeat and expulsion from the Pescadores in the 1622–1624, they were completely driven off from China's coast.
 The pirates Liu Xiang and Li Guozhu also joined the Dutch, and for a time it seemed the Dutch would triumph as the head of a new pirate coalition that operated off the coast of China, with at least 41 pirate junks and 450 Chinese soldiers.
 However they were decisively defeated by Chinese forces under Admiral Zheng Zhilong at the Battle of Liaoluo Bay in 1633.
 The Chinese used fireships disguised as warships to fool the Dutch into thinking they were going into pitched battle.

+Dutch East India Company attacked Zheng Zhilong's junks which were trading pepper with Jambi, but while the Dutch transferred 32 Chinese prisoners into the Dutch ship, the remaining Chinese managed to slaughter the 13 Dutch sailors on board the Chinese junk and retake the vessel.
+Zheng Zhilong demanded the Dutch then release the 32 Chinese in 1636.
+Dutch East India Company blockaded Thai trade in 1664 and in 1661-1662 seized a Thai junk owned by a Persian official in Thailand.
+The Dutch tried to impede Thai and Chinese competition with the Dutch in the pepper trade at Jambi.
+The Jambi Sultan temporarily jailed English merchants during violence between the Dutch and English.
+The Thai and Jambi Sultanate angrily complained against the Dutch over Dutch attacks and attempts to impede Jambi's trade with Chinese and Thai.
+Chinese junks regularly traded with Jambi, Patani, Siam, and Cambodia.
+Local Muslim women who dealt in the cloth trade willingly married Han Chinese men in Palembang, Banten, and Jambi who often converted to Islam.
+The same traders dealt with the Dutch more carefully, especially in Palembang where they aimed to avoid association with the local Dutch who were infamous for maltreatment of indigenous women.

 1660s and 1670s

 In 1662 the Dutch were defeated and driven off Taiwan at the Siege of Fort Zeelandia by Chinese forces under Zheng Chenggong (Koxinga).
 The Dutch looted relics and killed monks after attacking a Buddhist complex at Putuoshan on the Zhoushan islands in 1665 during their war against Zheng Chenggong's son Zheng Jing.

-Zheng Jing's navy executed thirty four Dutch sailors and drowned eight Dutch sailors after looting, ambushing and sinking the Dutch fluyt ship Cuylenburg in 1672 on northeastern Taiwan.
+Zheng Jing's navy executed thirty four Dutch sailors and drowned eight Dutch sailors after ambushing, looting, and sinking the Dutch fluyt ship Cuylenburg in 1672 on northeastern Taiwan.
 Only twenty one Dutch sailors escaped to Japan.
 The ship was going from Nagasaki to Batavia on a trade mission.